onurhakki/harmonics/README.md

 $f(x) = A_0 + \sum_{n=1} A_n cos(n \ast 2\pi f \ast x)+ \sum_{n=1} B_n sin(n \ast 2\pi f \ast x)$

 This page is mostly created for visualization of harmonics.
-If you like to evaluate Forier Series of a given function, you might need to check following site: [https://github.com/onurhakki/harmonics-python]
+If you like to evaluate Fourier series of a given function, you might need to check following site: [https://github.com/onurhakki/harmonics-python]

 ### Coeffients